-"I’m truly passionate about the heart of our business, which is the service experience, where the deepest satisfaction felt by our guests comes from the energy we provide.
-We perform at our best in good company, and at Ale Works we share more of ourselves than just our great food and beer.
+"I’m truly passionate about the heart of our business - the service experience - where our guests' deepest satisfaction comes from the energy we provide.
+We perform at our best in good company, and at Ale Works we share more of ourselves than just our great food and beer.”

 Dawn Brown, Human Resource/Office Manager

 In 1998, Dawn moved from Dubois, Pennsylvania to Bozeman to attend college and work on her ski goggle tan.
 While pursuing a psychology degree and collaborating with college leadership organizations at MSU, Dawn

 waited tables at the locally renowned MacKenzie River Pizza Company, working her way into management.